A toss between recurring card payments vs direct debit: What’s your bet?

 Automation of fixed amounts

-Improved integration and management
+Improved integration and better management

 Cost efficiency